Freemarker syntax highlighting in NetBeans

 Michał Cichoń is a software engineer based in Kraków, Poland.

-With over 15 years of experience in web and mobile development, he specializes in building iPhone and iPad applications using Swift and Objective-C.
+With over 15 years of experience in web and mobile development, he specializes in building software systems across mobile and backend environments, with a strong focus on product-driven engineering.